featherenvy/botvana/README.md

 # Botvana trading engine

-Botvana is a distributed, event-driven and open-source trading system built using Rust.
+Botvana is a distributed, event-driven, open-source trading system built using Rust.
-The goals are to build trading engine that is:
+The goal is to build a trading engine that is:

 -   Fast by default: all choices made during design and development favor more performant solution where it's available.